Dumle

 Dumle soft toffees in salty liquorice (purple wrapper), orange-mango (orange) and caramel (red) flavours.

-Dumle is a brand of chocolate-covered toffees marketed and manufactured by Fazer.
+Dumle is a Swedish brand of chocolate-covered toffees marketed and manufactured by Fazer.

 The toffees were first manufactured in 1945 by Mazetti, a chocolate and confectionery producer in Malmö, Sweden.
 The original sweet consisted of a hard toffee lollipop coated in chocolate, but was not branded Dumle until 1960, possibly as a reference to children's television series Humle och Dumle, one of the first broadcast on Swedish television.

 The manufacturer was acquired by Fazer in 1975, and in 1987 Fazer released a new product with a softer toffee covered in chocolate and packaged in a candy wrapper, which is now named Dumle original.
 They are manufactured in Vaarala, Vantaa, Finland.

 The brand now contains a range of chocolate-covered caramels and toffees, including a range of chocolates and ice creams.
 A number of variations and limited editions have been produced, including apple, salty liquorice, mint, lemon, salted caramel, pear, brownie, gingerbread, mango-orange, cranberries, banana, lime and chocolate-flavoured soft toffees, often with distinguishing colours on their wrappers.